Meet Dr. Maria Figueroa, former Principal of Tolson Elementary, now Director of Mexican American Student Services for Tucson Unified School District

 Notable Results: Tolson Elementary reports a strong increase in their ability to positively impact the parent communities they serve.

-Dr. Figeuroa, Principle, has become a NHA Advanced Trainer and continues to inspire NHA in her school.
+Dr. Figeuroa, Director of Mexican American Student Services, has become a NHA Advanced Trainer and continues to inspire NHA in her communnity.

 Synopsis: Tolson Elementary School in Tucson Arizona, a Title I school of over 500 children (80% free or reduced lunch) has shown remarkable progress since beginning a school-wide Nurtured heart Approach intervention in 1999.
 Prior to that, in addition to multiple indicators of a sub-standard learning environment, many children were referred for ADHD assessments and were put on medications.